 Depending on the card, you may able to have cash back rewards deposited into your savings account.
 That’s an easy way to grow your savings cushion.

 Here are a few worthwhile cash back rewards options for the New Year:

-- Chase Freedom Unlimited: Earn unlimited 1.5% cash back on all purchases.
+- Chase Freedom Unlimited: Earn at least 1.5% cash back on all purchases.

 - Discover it® Cash Back: Enroll every quarter to earn 5% back on up to $1,500 in purchases in various categories through the year, and 1% on general purchases.

 - Blue Cash Everyday® Card from American Express: Earn 3% cash back at U.S. supermarkets (up to the first $6,000 per year in purchases, then 1%); 2% at U.S. gas stations and select U.S. department stores, and 1% on other purchases.

 If you’re eyeing the Discover it Cash Back card, note the quarterly bonus calendar.

 From January through the end of March, you’ll earn 5% back on the first $1,500 in purchases at grocery stores, Walgreen’s and CVS.
 If you max out that $1,500 spend in January, you’d earn $75 that you could earmark to savings.
 Don’t forget to enroll to be eligible for the cash back bonus.

 If you banked some rewards from holiday spending, think carefully about what you want to do with them.